-Director of Health Scott Frank adds the following:
+The City's former Director of Health Scott Frank notes the following:

 Cleveland Water has very effective treatments that remove lead and minimize leaching of lead from pipes that may be in your home.
 Certain precautions are listed on the door hanger and should be taken in neighborhoods where waterline replacement is underway, since work “could cause a temporary increase in lead” in the drinking water.

 Cleveland Water provides detailed information about lead pipes and the safety of the water supply on their website: http://clevelandwater.com/your-water/water-quality-and-treatment/lead-treatment.

 If you are concerned about lead in your water, further information about "point-of-use" water filtration can be accessed through links provided below.

 All questions should be directed to the Cleveland Water Lead Inquiry line at 216-664-2882.

 Lead in Shaker: Shaker Heights Community Forum, July 11, 2016: http://www.shakeronline.com/assets/downloads/health/lead/leadinshakercommforum.pdf